Africa: Post-colonial Africa

-Today, Africa contains 54 sovereign countries.
+As of 2025, Africa contains 54 sovereign countries.
 Since independence, African states have frequently been hampered by instability, corruption, violence, and authoritarianism.
 The vast majority of African states are republics that operate under some form of the presidential system of rule.
 However, few of them have been able to sustain democratic governments on a permanent basis—per the criteria laid out by Lührmann et al. (2018), only Botswana and Mauritius have been consistently democratic for the entirety of their post-colonial history.
 Most African countries have experienced several coups or periods of military dictatorship.
 Between 1990 and 2018, though, the continent as a whole has trended towards more democratic governance.

 Upon independence an overwhelming majority of Africans lived in extreme poverty.
 The continent suffered from the lack of infrastructural or industrial development under colonial rule, along with political instability.
 With limited financial resources or access to global markets, relatively stable countries such as Kenya still experienced only very slow economic development.
-Only a handful of African countries succeeded in obtaining rapid economic growth prior to 1990.
+Only a handful of countries succeeded in obtaining rapid economic growth prior to 1990.
 Exceptions include Libya and Equatorial Guinea, both of which possess large oil reserves.

-Instability throughout the continent after decolonisation resulted primarily from marginalisation of ethnic groups, and corruption.
+Instability after decolonisation resulted primarily from marginalisation of ethnic groups, and corruption.
 In pursuit of personal political gain, many leaders deliberately promoted ethnic conflicts, some of which had originated during the colonial period, such as from the grouping of multiple unrelated ethnic groups into a single colony, the splitting of a distinct ethnic group between multiple colonies, or existing conflicts being exacerbated by colonial rule (for instance, the preferential treatment given to ethnic Hutus over Tutsis in Rwanda during German and Belgian rule).

 Faced with increasingly frequent and severe violence, military rule was widely accepted by the population of many countries as means to maintain order, and during the 1970s and 1980s a majority of African countries were controlled by military dictatorships.
 Territorial disputes between nations and rebellions by groups seeking independence were also common in independent African states.
 The most devastating of these was the Nigerian Civil War, fought between government forces and an Igbo separatist republic, which resulted in a famine that killed 1–2 million people.
 Two civil wars in Sudan, the first lasting from 1955 to 1972 and the second from 1983 to 2005, collectively killed around 3 million.
 Both were fought primarily on ethnic and religious lines.